rayapudisaiakhil/Research-Article-Summarizer/README.md

 # Research-Article-Summarizer
-Article Summarizer
-This project is a simple article or text summarizer that uses frequency analysis to extract key sentences from a given text.
+This project is an article or text summarizer that uses frequency analysis to extract key sentences from a given text.
 It can be used to quickly generate summaries for long paragraphs or articles.

 How it Works
 The text summarizer works by following these steps: